 Platform co-ops all over the world collaborate and share advice with each other.
 They are increasingly the subject of academic research, because they contribute to a fairer and more inclusive economy wherever they are created.
 We want to be part of this movement.

 In the UK, we stay in touch two other projects comparable to ours: Equal Care Coop - for care workers; and SignCo - for sign language interpreters.
 We established links with with the Platform Cooperativism Consortium, which is a US-based intellectual and organisational hub for platform co-ops globally.
 Our project has also been included in a study on platform co-ops in Europe carried out at Utrecht University.

-If you haven't registered yet, please do so by clicking the button below.
+If you are an interpreter, you can register by clicking the button below.
 You will then be able to receive newsletters with progress updates about our project.
-Registration is also the first step needed to receive job offers through our platform in the future.
+Registration is also the first step to receive job offers through our platform in the future.
 Please check our access criteria first.
 Only qualified interpreters with work experience will be able to use the platform, or become members of the co-op.

 Look out for the #contribute tag.
 We'll use it whenever we need your help.
 We may ask for a donation, your input, or to do something on our behalf.
 You can also share and like our posts on social media to help us reach more people.
 And if you would like to volunteer and work with us at the founding team, read this to find out what support we need.
 You can always contact us by email: